-Stocking away money in a 401(K)?
+Stocking away money in a 401(k)?
 You can borrow from it for a home loan.
-You can borrow up to 50% of the vested balance or up to $50,000, and it takes about a week to get your funds.
-This one comes with strings as well, unless you’re 59 ½ year old you’ll pay the 10% penalty for early withdraw and it’s a loan you’ll have to pay back yourself.
+You can borrow up to 50 percent of the vested balance, or up to $50,000, and it takes about a week to get your funds.
+This one comes with strings as well: unless you’re 59½ years old you’ll pay the 10 percent penalty for early withdraw and it’s a loan you’ll have to pay back yourself.

-It’s better to use your IRA, if you have one and are a first time home buyer the 10% penalty does not apply.
-You also don’t have to repay what you take out.
+It’s better to use your IRA if you have one and are looking for a first-time homebuyer program.
+The 10 percent penalty does not apply; you also don’t have to repay what you take out.

 Hit up your boss